M1RA: Hyundai i30 N TCR (2018-)

 The team switched from Honda to Hyundai and Dániel Nagy, Francisco Mora joined the team, also the team switched from TCR International Series to TCR Europe Series.

 Name

 M1 means that they wanted to create the best Hungarian racing team, the RA is the abbreviation of Racing.
 You pronounce it as Mira, which can mean Michelisz Racing.
 This word has more meaning: in Italian 'target', in Spanish 'view', in Russian 'peace'.
 Michelisz has a daughter called Mira.

 Results

 TCR International Series

+† Altoè competed for WestCoast Racing until round 7.

 TCR Europe Touring Car Series

+† Baldan drove for Pit Lane Competizioni in round 1.